lf-lang/slides-lingua-franca/README.md

-# slides-lingua-franca
+# Slide decks about Lingua Franca

-Slide decks about Lingua Franca
+This repo hosts slides formerly located in the lingua-franca repository.
+They will be available here until the new website is up and running.